 And then Michael and I had the biggest fight we'd ever had.

-fought over these parties.
+We always fought over these parties.
 (This is why I was late to every one of them in 2013.)
 He did not want anyone else touching me, ever.
 I was fine with committing to nothing below the waist, but being able to kiss people and get touch-comfort was important to me, especially in the wake of Judah (Judah and I went to one of these parties once; he was petulant that I got more attention than him and insisted upon leaving early).
 I needed to be able to make choices regarding my own body.

 But this fight was different, was worse; he had a complete meltdown.
 He refused to believe me that the weather was safe for driving. ("It's barely snowing," I said; "The Weather Channel says it's unsafe," he said, and I kept repeating the actual reality of the weather, and he refused to listen.)
 He wandered off from Lynne and the other people they were out with to yell at me.
 He repeatedly blamed me for upsetting him.